zeisys/precedents.org_data_collection/README.md

 - `A person is innocent until proven guilty`
 - `Freedom of speech does not protect hate speech`
 - `Mere recovery of a weapon does not prove guilt`
-- `gift deed must be registered to be valid`
+- `Gift deed must be registered to be valid`
 - `Divorce by mutual consent requires a cooling-off period`
 - `Electronic evidence is admissible if forensic certified`
 - `Pay must be equal for a man and woman doing the same job`
 - `Silence is misrepresentation if there is a duty to disclose`

 **Examples of Not Allowed Entries:**
-- ~~The case was about fraud~~ (Too vague)
+- `The case was about fraud` (Too vague)
-- ~~General legal discussion~~ (Not specific)
+- `General legal discussion` (Not specific)
-- ~~In cases where an individual has entered into a contractual agreement, whether written or verbal, and subsequently claims that they were under duress at the time of signing, the court must carefully examine all surrounding circumstances, including but not limited to the financial, emotional, and physical state of the individual~~ (Too long - can be shortened to "A contract signed under duress is void")
+- `In cases where an individual has entered into a contractual agreement, whether written or verbal, and subsequently claims that they were under duress at the time of signing, the court must carefully examine all surrounding circumstances, including but not limited to the financial, emotional, and physical state of the individual` (Too long - can be shortened to "A contract signed under duress is void")

 ## 2AA (Column AA) Legal Principle 3

 **Definition:**
 The third legal principle derived from the case.
 A legal principle is a short rule or idea that judges use to decide cases.
 It comes from past court decisions and helps everyone understand what is fair and unfair under the law.
-Think of it like a rule in a game—if one person breaks it, the referee (the judge) uses the rule to make a fair decision.
+Think of it like a rule in a game — if one person breaks it, the referee (the judge) uses the rule to make a fair decision.

 Creating this field might be challenging if you do not have a legal background.
 In that case, you can use an AI tool to help find the legal principles.
 However, this does not guarantee that the AI will give you the correct answers.
 By reading through, you must verify that the legal principle fits with existing precedents.
 Also, be aware that tools like OpenAI's ChatGPT, Google's Deep Mind, Meta's LLaMA, Amazon's Titan/Bedrock, and Microsoft's Copilot are known to provide inaccurate information.
 Relying only on the tool will ultimately lead to mistakes in your data.
 The best approach is to use the AI tool to gather data and manually check each field to see if the information is correct before including it in your final work.